-- 1.2.1 This product is mandatory for any project that undertakes a technical change to the railway system (i.e. introduction of a new subsystem, renewal of an existing subsystem, a modification to an existing subsystem, or introduction of a new or modified maintenance regime) or undertakes an operational change to the railway system. - 1.2.2 This product is not applicable for established routine maintenance activities including likefor-like replacement of components.
+- 1.2.1 This product is mandatory for any project that undertakes a technical change to the railway system (i.e., introduction of a new subsystem, renewal of an existing subsystem, a modification to an existing subsystem, or introduction of a new or modified maintenance regime) or undertakes an operational change to the railway system. - 1.1.1 This product is not applicable for established routine maintenance activities including likefor-like replacement of components. - 1.1.2 This product is considered good practice when developing or modifying any complex system.